Saturday, July 11, 2026

 In 2002, as we move on to the next generation of gaming, Midway has kept the 3D space from Mortal Kombat 4 with the introduction of Mortal Kombat: Deadly Alliance.
 Deadly Alliance is the first game of the franchise that has new things never before seen in the previous entries like switching between styles, with one fighting style having a weapon, color coded coins needed to unlock content in the Krypt, breakers and interactive stage gimmicks.

+See, Mortal Kombat vs. DC Universe may be alright, but I pretty much enjoyed its story because of Raiden and Superman being the alphas of their team and Mortal Kombat characters being relegated to Gotham and all that stuff.
 That would be the final game of the series to ever be published and released under the Midway umbrella.
 Then the series went on a hiatus for two years as Midway Games filed for Chapter 11 bankruptcy to pave the way for Warner Bros. to acquire all of Midway's assets, including Mortal Kombat and close out the Midway Games structure on July 10, 2009.

 Warner Bros. went out to close most of Midway's Chicago headquarters and its San Diego and Newcastle studios, leaving the Chicago studio alive and intact to rename the studio as WB Games Chicago several days later.
 Over a year later, WB Games Chicago was rebranded and reincorporated into NetherRealm Studios.
 And guess what?
 This was their first game they have ever made since Warner Bros. owned the rights of Mortal Kombat.
 This resulted in the creation of their very first game under the NetherRealm Studios umbrella aptly called Mortal Kombat.